 What to Do After a Dog Bite in Allentown

 A dog bite is a frightening experience.
 It can be difficult to know the right steps to take after experiencing such a shock.
-But, there are some important things you can do to protect yourself and give yourself the best chance at a favorable outcome.
+However, there are some important things you can do to protect yourself and give yourself the best chance at a favorable outcome.

 Seek Medical Attention for the Dog Bite